getramki/serverless-rag/readme.md

 <pre><code>sam build</pre></code>

 * Deploy the SAM template.
-You can follow the guide here https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html
+To learn more about SAM you can follow the guide here https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html

 * Run following SAM command to deploy, make sure you agree (type 'y') when SAM asks for confirmation to create IAM roles and deploy the changeset.

 The resources on AWS will be created with the 'stack name' and 'region' you give while running the following command and your aws 'account-id'.
-You can look at the format in SAM template ‘template.yaml’.
+You can look at the format in SAM template ‘template.yaml’ in this repo.
 The resources created can also be found in the CloudFormation's output console.

 <pre><code>sam deploy --guided</pre></code>